HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I10 Optional: CP communicates with the patient via their application to close loop on service(s) delivered by the CBO

-&nbsp;&nbsp;&nbsp;&nbsp;I11 CP uses the input from the CBO and Patient to update the status of the referral and includes information on what was completed
+&nbsp;&nbsp;&nbsp;&nbsp;I11 CP uses input from the CBO and Patient to update the status of the referral and includes information on what was completed

 <p style="margin: 0 0 10px 50px; width: 95%;">
-The CP modifications will trigger a notification to the Provider.
-If the CBO creates child tasks these will reference the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.partOf:SupportedPartOf">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.basedOn:SupportedBasedOn">basedOn:SupportedBasedOn</a> respectively, to the Referral Source FHIR server.
-The new Task instance is a child Task.
-It maybe relevant for the CP to communicate child Tasks as additional information to the Provider.
+The CP modifications will trigger a notification to Provider.
+If the CBO creates child Task instances, the child tasks will reference the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">basedOn:SupportedBasedOn</a>, respectively.
+It may be relevant for the CP to communicate child Tasks as additional information to the Provider.
 This is enabled by the tools in this guide but communicating child Tasks is currently left as a business decision.
 We would appreciate feedback on any use of this paradigm.
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I12 Provider receives the updated status

 <p style="margin: 0 0 10px 50px; width: 95%;">
-The Provider will receive a subscription notification when the CP updates the Task on the CP FHIR server.
+Provider receives a subscription notification when the CP updates the Task on the CP FHIR server
 </p>

 #### Provider Actions (same as Direct Referral)